Performance in BQN versus C

 As a SIMD programmer in C you might write code that uses vector shuffles as well, but probably only for an array whose length is known statically.
 BQN's dynamic checking allows it to take advantage of this case exactly when it comes up.
 And sure, you could do this sort of check in C, but at that point, you're kind of writing a BQN VM.

 We do a lot of dynamic checking in CBQN.
-Checking array rank and shape is pretty cheap, and we also track element type (see this section) and sortedness of arrays.
+Checking array rank and shape is pretty cheap, and we also track element type and sortedness of arrays.
 A boolean array is packed 8 bits to the byte, which is way faster for most things but not often done in C.

 There's also data-based checking, or adaptive algorithms—adaptive sorting being the best-known case.
 There are simpler examples too.
 Replicate (/) compares the input and output lengths to use either a sparse or dense algorithm, and can also check a boolean argument to see how many times it switches between 0 and 1, so that if it's clumpy it can copy values in chunks.
 Group () checks for clumpiness as well, copying in sections if 𝕨 changes value infrequently.
 Sticking to just a single implementation can lead to very poor cases that are dominated by branch misprediction penalties—which is exactly what happens in C when you write a string partitioning function that branches at the boundaries and then get a string where the sections are short.